 Here on this pages are some of my works from the last thirty years, mostly oil or acrylic on canvas.
-These are not finished work groups but work on themes that I take up from time to time.
+Many of my paintings are integrated into series I take up from time to time again, others stand alone as an art short story.
+But there is a thematic thread that runs through all my works. . .

-From the very beginning my works revolve around the determination of the position and localization of the human being in time, the depths of his psyche, his mortality and at the the current, abstract works around its coordinates in space.
+From the very beginning my works revolve around the determination of the position and localization of the human being in time, the depths of his psyche, his mortality and its coordinates in space.
 (But above all about the game with colors and shapes)

-I grew up in a small mining town in North Rhine Westphalia / Germany during the 60s and
+I grew up in a small mining town in North Rhine Westphalia / Germany during the 60s.

 Around 1969, when I was 12, I saw in the shop window of a pharmacist a poster as a advertising for headache pills.
 I was so smitten that I wanted to do something like this.
 I bought ink and started drawing (later I asked the pharmacist for the poster.
 It was H R Giger´s Playmate and I have it till today).

-In the middle of the 70s I started to study for some time, first Design at the Folkwangschule in Essen and then Art at the Academy in Düsseldorf.
+In the middle of the 70s I started to study, first Design at the Folkwangschule in Essen and then Art at the Academy in Düsseldorf.
 Then a year of study in Amsterdam was added...

 My main place of residence is Hamburg, where I still work in my two studios.
 So far my works have been shown in Amsterdam, Paris, London, Fort Collins, Hamburg and other German Cities